History of the Green Bay Packers: 1992–1997: Brett Favre and Mike Holmgren era

+With the continued expansion of Lambeau Field's capacity, along with the deterioration of Milwaukee County Stadium, in 1994, team president Bob Harlan announced that the Packers would discontinue hosting games in Milwaukee, moving all of their regular season games fully back to Green Bay for the first time since 1932.
+As compensation for Milwaukee ticket holders, Harlan offered Milwaukee fans a "Gold" ticket package, which would give Milwaukee fans tickets to at least one pre-season game and two regular season games at Lambeau Field.
+97% of Milwaukee ticket holders accepted the offer from Harlan.
+The Packers would win their last game in Milwaukee on December 18, 1994, beating the Atlanta Falcons 21–17.

 As the 1996 season began, the Packers were more determined than ever to reach the Super Bowl.
-Beginning with an eight-game winning streak, they faced the hated Cowboys during Week 11 on a Monday Night game.
+Beginning with an 8-2 start, they faced the hated Cowboys during Week 11 on a Monday Night game.
 The Packers suffered a smarting loss, the score being 21–6.
-After this, they won the last five regular season games, finishing with a record of 13–3.
-Reaching the top of the NFC Central division, they were able to skip the wild card round this time.
+After this, they won the last five regular season games, finishing with a record of 13–3, which clinched the Packers their second consecutive NFC Central division championship, as well as home-field advantage in the playoffs.
 In the divisional playoff, they easily defeated San Francisco at Lambeau, with a score of 35–14.
-Meanwhile, the Cowboys had lost to the Carolina Panthers, and so the Packers would have to face this two-year-old expansion team in the NFC Championship match.
+Meanwhile, the Cowboys had lost to the Carolina Panthers, and so the Packers would have to face this two-year-old expansion team in the NFC Championship Game.
 The Packers beat them 30–13 to advance to Super Bowl XXXI.

-Super Bowl XXXI
+1996: Super Bowl XXXI championship

 Facing Green Bay in the New Orleans Superdome in Super Bowl XXXI were the AFC champion New England Patriots.
 In a see-saw game, the Packers gained a 27–14 lead at halftime, which they never lost despite a valiant effort by their opponent.
 The final score was 35–21, and Green Bay had won its first championship since 1967.
 Kick returner Desmond Howard, who returned a kickoff 99 yards for a touchdown late in the 3rd quarter, was named the game's MVP, becoming the first (and to date, only) Super Bowl MVP on the merits of special teams play.

-The defending champions would have an easy go of the 1997 season, which saw a record of 13–3.
+The defending champions would have an easy go of the 1997 season, which saw a record of 13–3 and their 3rd consecutive NFC Central division title.
 Brett Favre passed for 3,867 yards and was named the league's MVP third year in a row.
 In their fifth consecutive playoff appearance, the Packers rolled over the Tampa Bay Buccaneers 21–7 in the divisional round, then beat the 49ers 23–10 in the NFC Championship to make the Super Bowl for the second year in a row.